From: “Patrick Sullivan Jr.”

 Partick, I differ with Neal Stephenson on only one point: Although I can afford to hire someone to “handle my correspondence,” I choose not to do so.

 1. I would never allow someone to sign my name beneath words I did not write.

-2. It seems to me that to be answered by an underling would be more insulting than to receive no answer at all.
+2. It seems to me that to be answered by an underling is more insulting than to receive no answer at all.

 Maybe I’m wrong.

 If it’s any comfort to you, please know that I feel guilty and sad every time I receive a gift of kind words and choose not to respond.
-It’s an excruciating choice, but a necessary one if I am to continue writing ads for clients, columns for magazines and Monday Morning Memos for my friends.
+It’s a hard choice, but a necessary one if I am to continue writing ads for clients, columns for magazines and Monday Morning Memos for my friends.

 I hope you are still my friend.